RaviG2022/portfolio/README.md

-# Hi there! 👋
+# Hi there!
+I am Ravi Patel👋

-I am Ravi Patel and I'm a Full Stack Developer specializing in building robust web applications and APIs.
+I'm a Full Stack Developer specializing in building robust web applications and APIs.
 With expertise in both PHP/Laravel and Node.js ecosystems, I create scalable solutions for complex business problems.

 ## 💼 Technical Skills